 Keeping a colossal organization like NATO on the cutting-edge is easier said than done.
 There are many facets, departments, and moving pieces in general.
 Between communication, data privacy, cybersecurity, military system optimizations, and improving soldier capabilities, it’s easy to see how even the governments of 29 nations could have their hands full.
 But these categories are just the tip of the iceberg.

 Regardless of the size and number of problems to tackle, each is a necessary endeavor.
 Updating NATO’s fighting force to be technologically superior, to handle all matters of threats and enemies, and to run leaner, greener, and meaner than ever before requires deep innovation and expertise in each subject matter.

-That’s why the Defense Innovation Challenge is a natural fit to help spur new technological adoption.
+That’s why the Defence Innovation Challenge is a natural fit to help spur new technological adoption.